Home / Myasthenia Gravis Treatment with Regenerative Cell Therapy

 In the past, medical intervention for MG involved anticholinesterase drugs, immunotherapeutic agents, and other medication typically prescribed for autoimmune conditions.

-The first instance of hematopoietic stem cell therapy (HSCT) for a patient with MG was in the year 2001.
+The first instance of hematopoietic Cell therapy (HSCT) for a patient with MG was in the year 2001.
 With chemotherapy, the doctors completely wiped out the immune system.
 Post this cultured HSCs are injected into the patient.
 These injected HSCs eventually help grow back a healthy and properly functioning immune system that does not release antibodies to disrupt nerve-muscle communication.

 Unfortunately, there isn’t enough research to help us understand the exact success rate of HSCT for MG.
 Worldover, there have been only a handful of patients who have received such interventions.

 Although HSCT has achieved positive results and improved the lives of patients with MG, its associated risks and side-effects are too much.
 Chemotherapy and radiation may not be the best course for many patients with other comorbidities.
-This is where mesenchymal stem cell therapy comes in.
+This is where mesenchymal cell therapy comes in.

 The multipotent nature of MSCs make them the ideal choice for improving the lives of patients with a variety of neurological disorders.
 In the case of a neuromuscular autoimmune condition like MG, injected MSCs can repair/replace nerve and muscle cells that have been damaged by protein-blocking antibodies, improve immune function, and manage other symptoms.